vaultdb/vaultdb-primitives/README.md

  ## Example Code

- This code demonstrates the following steps in oblivious query evaluation.
+VaultDB primitives demos the following facilities:
  * Millionaires: Java-to-C++ adapter for EMP Toolkit using JNI
  * SortedByteArray: demonstrates a more complicated byte array hand-off from Java to EMP and back.
 Forks and execs Alice and Bob for unit test because they cannot run in the same process space.